 Buying a new or used car requires much consideration.
 There are pros and cons to both purchases, as well as consideration of what aspects of car ownership are most important to you.
 Use these tips to ensure that you don’t end up suffering from buyer’s remorse over a big purchase.

 First, we’ll examine the new car option.
-Some of the obvious advantages to a purchasing a new car is selecting exactly what your heart desires ranging from the color of the paint to those heated seats you’ve always wanted for frigid winter mornings.
+One of the obvious advantages of purchasing a new car is selecting exactly what your heart desires - ranging from the color of the paint to those heated seats you’ve always wanted on frigid winter mornings.
 A new car will typically give you less maintenance hassle, other than the regular oil change and tune-up, which is sometimes included by your dealership.
 Any hiccups that do appear will be covered by the new car’s warranty coverage; however, the time frame of the coverage will vary.
 This coverage can be priceless, but make sure you know what’s included.

 If you have a trade-in, it can be applied to the purchase price of your new (or used) car.
 Before you enter the dealership, you should value your car using Kelley Blue Book or Edmunds, print out those details and use it as leverage.
 If you know your car needs some work done, consider getting quotes and determine if you think it would be worth it to have them fixed before you trade it in.
 Generally, the dealership will be able to repair it for a fraction of the cost, but that will be reflected in their offer.